Chino-chan/Reddit_Post_Scheduler/README.md

 1. **Install Python**:

 Make sure Python is installed on your computer.
 You can download it from [python.org](https://www.python.org/downloads/).
 During installation, make sure to check the box that says "Add Python to PATH"

 2. **Install PRAW Library**:

 This tool uses PRAW to interact with Reddit.
-After installing Python, you have to open the "Windows Command Prompt"

-Then run the following  command to install using pip:
+After installing Python, open the "Windows Command Prompt" Then run the following  command to install using pip:

    ```bash